Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 #### Interaction in VR

 In order to move the object nearby a collider, trainees need to move their hands/controllers into the object (more precisely its collider) and press the trigger button.
 While holding the trigger button and moving the arm, the object stays attached to the trainees' hands.
 Trainees approach with the object the specified collider (`Reference Object`) and release it.
-The button to trigger can be changed by the template developer as described <a href="https://developers.innoactive.de/documentation/creator/latest/articles/xr/index.html" target="_blank">here</a>.
+The button to trigger can be changed by the template developer as described [here](../xr/index.md).

 #### Interaction in Desktop Mode